Sygic/driving-example-ios/DrivingExample/Frameworks/readme.txt

-In this directory copy Driving.framework
+In this directory copy Driving.xcframework